kDanik/scala-kuva/README.md

 # scala-kuva

-Kuva means "picture" in Finnis.
+Kuva means "picture" in Finnish.

 This is supposed to be Scala library for image and color processing, manipulation and filters.